matn7/CS-Notes/src/main/java/deployment/README.md

 ### Popular Linux Distributions

-- Debian: Non commercial, maintained by a volunteer developer community:
+- **Debian:** Non commercial, maintained by a volunteer developer community.
     - Knoppix
     - Linux Mint Debian Edition.
-    - Ubuntu: Maintained by Canonical Ltd.
+    - Ubuntu maintained by Canonical Ltd.
-- Fedora: A community distribution sponsored by Red Hat:
+- **Fedora:** A community distribution sponsored by Red Hat.
-    - Red Hat Enterprise Linux (RHEL): Commercially licensed and supported by Red Hat.
+    - **Red Hat Enterprise Linux (RHEL):** Commercially licensed and supported by Red Hat.
-        - CentOS: same sources as RHEL.
+        - CentOS same sources as RHEL.
-        - Oracle Linux: Based on RHEL.
+        - Oracle Linux based on RHEL.
-        - Amazon Linux: Based on RHEL.
+        - Amazon Linux based on RHEL.
-- openSUSE: A community edition sponsered by the company SUSE.
+- **openSUSE:** A community edition sponsered by the company SUSE.
     - SUSE Linux Enterprise: Commercially licensed and supported by SUSE.

 ### Which Linux Distribution to Use